🐝 SHIPPING 5€, FREE FROM 40€ - REST OF EUROPE 10€, FREE FROM 80€ 🐝

 Support local beekeepers

-They work hard to take care of their bees, the best way to thank them is by buying their products, their wax or honey.
-You can read about the incredible uses of beeswax here.
+They work hard to take care of their bees, the best way to thank them is by buying their products, whether it be their wax or their honey.
+You can read about the incredible uses of beeswax aquí.
 By consuming honey from your area you can strengthen your immune system and avoid seasonal allergies since it is composed of the nectar of the local flora.
 Commercial honey from the supermarket usually has syrups or additives.

 Choose organic

-Not only in our gardens, where it is ideal that we opt for natural alternatives to chemical pesticides and herbicides, but also consume local organic food from toxic-free crops.
-This will also help maintaining the native plants and wildflowers of the area.
+Not only in our gardens, where it is ideal that we opt for natural alternatives to chemical pesticides and herbicides, but also consume local foods from organic and toxic-free crops.
+This also helps maintain the area’s native plants and wildflowers.

 Photo by Pixabay from Pexels